tyler961/SPX_Engine/README.md

 After the current goal is met, I plan to add onto it and increasing its functionality beyond a Renderer wrapper.

+Currently the wrapper can render two seperate models and apply textures (with lighting baked in) to those models.

 ### Preview
 ![Preview](SPX_Engine/Media/Images/SPXEnginePreview.PNG)